Spokelax/nixos-template/hosts/README.md

 ## Manual Setup

-See `host.example.nix` for step-by-step instructions.
+See `config.example.nix` for step-by-step instructions.

 &nbsp;